adjust/flutter_sdk/README.md

 ### <a id="dl-deferred"></a>Deferred deep linking scenario

-In order to get information about the URL content in a deferred deep linking scenario, you should set a callback method on the `AdjustConfig` object which will receive one `string` parameter where the content of the URL will be delivered.
+In order to get information about the URL content in a deferred deep linking scenario, you should set a callback method on the config object which will receive one `string` parameter where the content of the URL will be delivered.
 You should set this method on the config object by calling the method `setDeferredDeeplinkDelegate`:

 ```dart
 AdjustConfig adjustConfig = new AdjustConfig(yourAppToken, environment);